 Nagging increases stress levels, and stress has long been identified as having a massive impact on health.
 Men who are nagged are at increased risk of heart disease and stroke, and being nagged also encourages poor self-care habits such as stuffing down unpleasant emotions, eating junk food, and living a sedentary lifestyle which magnifies the problem.

 Gottman’s research has told us that men and women have profoundly different reactions to Diffuse Physiological Arousal (DPA).

-This new research confirms that fact.
-Men react to stress with much higher levels of the cortisol than their wives.
-Cortisol is a hormone, which at high levels, is known to be incredibly hazardous to your health.
+Men react to stress with much higher levels of cortisol than their wives.
+Cortisol is a hormone, that at high levels, is known to be incredibly hazardous to your health.

 The author of the Study, Dr. Rikke Lund, Section of Social Medicine, Department of Public Health, at the University of Copenhagen, said: “Men also have fewer people in their social network than women who tend to share their problems and worries with more people.
 Their partner is more important to them in a relatively small social network.”
 And when that partner is a chronic nagger… who does he turn to for comfort?

 “It is interesting that we have identified that males who are exposed to worries and demands by their partners have higher mortality and are the ones we should focus on.
 We tend to struggle to reach this group with public health interventions and maybe we should be focused less on the individual and more on social networks as a whole.”
 Dr. Rikke Lund.